mark-summerfield/xindex/README.md

 (This will generate the online help accessible by clicking Help→Help or pressing F1 from inside XindeX.)

+Then run:
+`rcc.sh`
+(This will create the Qt resource file that contains the application's images.)

 Then run (or double-click) `XindeX.pyw`.

 It should run fine on Windows but nowadays we only test on Linux.